Balm Bench

 For the Science Hippies

 Camellia seed oil is typically high in oleic acid, which explains its fluid feel, fast spread, and soft afterfeel.
 That fatty acid profile makes it behave more like other high-oleic oils: flexible, emollient, and less waxy than oils with more saturated fat.
-In practical terms, it helps reduce drag and leaves a thin, mobile film without acting like a heavy occlusive layer.
+In practical terms, it helps reduce drag and leaves a light film that still moves easily through beard hair without acting like a heavy occlusive layer.

 It also contains a small unsaponifiable fraction, including compounds like tocopherols, squalene, and phytosterols, which can influence oxidation behavior, color, and skin feel.
 Because it is liquid and does not rely on crystal structure for texture, it will not give a balm firmness on its own.
 Oxidative stability is generally better than highly polyunsaturated oils, but heat, air, and light still matter if you want the aroma and finish to stay clean over time.